GeeWee/http-reverse-connect/README.md

 ![arch](arch.png)

+An implementation of such a websocket-proxy server is in the branch "feature/rest-over-websockets"

 Technically the "WS" server on the client-side could probably also be a standalone-server that proxied REST requests on the websocket connection, which then only maintained the websocket connections.